hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

-1. The registrar (i.e. the invoker) must have the "hf.Registrar.Roles" attribute with a comma-separated list of values where one of the values equals the type of identity being registered; for example, if the registrar has the "hf.Registrar.Roles" attribute with a value of "peer,app,user", the registrar can register identities of type peer, app, and user, but not orderer.
+1. The registrar (i.e. the invoker) must have the "hf.Registrar.Roles" attribute with a comma-separated list of values where one of the values equals the type of identity being registered; for example, if the registrar has the "hf.Registrar.Roles" attribute with a value of "peer,app", the registrar can register identities of type peer, app, but not user.

 2. The affiliation of the registrar must be equal to or a prefix of the affiliation of the identity being registered.
 For example, an registrar